 Overall, there are different types of clean coal technology, each with their own list of pros and cons

-Some of the simpler types of technology can be more effective and feasible
+Some of the simpler types of technology might be more effective and feasible

-But, other more advanced clean coal technology can be very costly and face a host of other problems that limit it’s advancement and wider use
+But, other more advanced clean coal technology might be very costly, and face a host of other problems, challenges and risks that might limit their use

 For these reasons and others, some clean coal technology might have more of a future than others